10 Best iOS Password Managers for iPhone & iPad in 2024

 9. Sticky Password — Good Premium Plan With Local Storage

-Sticky Password is a basic password manager, but it has a couple of nice extra features, including local data storage.
-You can choose whether you want to store and sync your data in its cloud or on your own device.
+Sticky Password is a basic password manager, but it has some nice extra features, including local data storage.
+You can choose whether to store and sync your data in its cloud or on your own device.
+This is a welcome alternative for Apple users who are reluctant to store their passwords and other sensitive data in iCloud (or a similar service).

 Sticky Password uses 256-bit AES encryption to secure user databases in the cloud, which is great for most users.
-But if you’re extra security-conscious, it’s nice having the option to sync across your devices over a local Wi-Fi network — I was able to sync my passwords from my Mac directly to my iPhone and iPad using my private Wi-Fi network, and it was just as fast as syncing via Sticky Password’s cloud servers.
+But if you’re extra security-conscious, it’s nice having the option to sync across your devices over a local Wi-Fi network — I was able to sync my passwords from my Mac directly to my iPhone and iPad using my private Wi-Fi network, and it was just as fast as syncing via Sticky Password’s cloud servers.9.
+Sticky Password — Good Premium Plan With Local Storage

-Unfortunately, Sticky Password doesn’t have as many features as some top brands like 1Password.
-However, its iOS app does come with a few extras, including identity and payment card details storage, secure notes, and dark web monitoring.
+While Sticky Password doesn’t have as many features as some top brands like 1Password, its iOS app does come with a few notable extras, including identity and payment card details storage, secure notes, secure browser, and dark web monitoring.
 Its mobile app is also easy to use, with a clean and simple interface, and its essential password management features — including password generation and auto-fill — work well.
+I also like how you can use it to store sensitive information, not just passwords, securely.9.
+Sticky Password — Good Premium Plan With Local Storage

-Sticky Password Premium ($9.99 / year) includes all of its features for a single user, and it’s a pretty good value.
+Sticky Password Premium ($1.66 / month) includes all of its features for a single user, and it’s a pretty good value.
 I also like that Sticky Password donates part of the profits from each premium license to the Save The Manatee Club — a non-profit dedicated to manatee conservation.
-There’s also a free plan that includes unlimited passwords on 1 device, two-factor authentication, secure notes storage, and a portable USB version.
+There’s a free plan, too, that includes unlimited passwords on 1 device, two-factor authentication, secure notes storage, and a portable USB version.

 Bottom Line:

-Sticky Password has all the basic password management tools, plus extras like local data storage.
+Sticky Password has all the basic password management tools, plus extras like local data storage and dark web monitoring.
 The free plan comes with a 30-day free trial of Sticky Password Premium, and all purchases have a 30-day money-back guarantee.
 Plus, each premium purchase benefits the Save the Manatee Club — a bonus for animal lovers!

 Read the full Sticky Password review here >